GhanshyamDewangan/Salary-Prediction/README.md

 ├── adult.csv               # Dataset used for training
 ├── requirements.txt        # List of required Python libraries
 └── README.md               # Project documentation
-Voice Input Instructions
-Enable microphone access in your browser.

-Click the checkbox Use Voice Input to activate speech recognition.

-Speak the values clearly when prompted:

-Age (number)

-Education (e.g., Bachelors, HS-grad)

-Occupation (e.g., Tech-support, Sales)

-Hours-per-week (number)

-If speech input fails, the app allows fallback to manual entry.
+🛠️ Troubleshooting
+Speech Recognition Not Working?

+Ensure your browser has microphone access.

+Use Chrome or Edge for best compatibility.

+Fallback to manual entry if speech input fails.

+Streamlit App Not Launching?

+Check your Python version (must be 3.8+).

+Reinstall packages: pip install -r requirements.txt.

-Input Requirements for CSV Upload
+CSV Upload Fails?

-Your CSV file must contain the following column names:
+Ensure the file includes the correct column headers and data types.

-age

-education

-occupation

-hours-per-week